vladpuz/vladikdb/README.md

 await database.write()
 ```

-### Creating Custom Content Type
+### Creating a Custom Content Type

-You can create a new content type for optimal, fast work with any data
+You can create a new content type for optimal, fast operations with any data
 structure.

 To create a content type, you need to implement the Content interface: